vi945786/mixins/README.md

 ### `@Shadow`

 Accesses (shadows) fields or methods from the target class.
-- Defined for Mixin and Extender mixin class types
+- Defined for the "Mixin" and "Extender" mixin class types
 - Must be `private`.
 - Only valid inside the mixin class or its inner/outer mixin classes.
 - Specifying the target is only needed when the name/descriptor doesn't match the target